Vibe analytics for the data stakeholder

 Core capabilities

-Fabi's Smartbooks function as Jupyter notebooks enhanced with AI superpowers.
-Analysts can connect multiple data sources and ask questions in plain English, and the platform generates the complete SQL and Python code behind each answer.
-Users can view, edit, and customize the code directly, making it valuable for both technical and non-technical team members.
+Fabi's Smartbooks function as next-generation notebooks enhanced with AI superpowers, serving as one of the best Google Colab alternatives optimized specifically for business intelligence rather than pure data science.
+Analysts can connect multiple data sources and ask questions in plain English through the conversational BI interface, and the platform's generative BI engine generates complete SQL and Python AI code behind each answer.

 Real results